zwnq/zwnq/README.md

 🧐 I’m currently working on:

-• A personal discord bot that responds to a user based on trained intents using patterns and tags.
+• A personal discord bot that responds to a user based on trained intents using patterns and tags (Python).

 📫 How to reach me:
 (unavailable for now)